 Many University of Iowa staff and fellow students, because of position and profession, have a responsibility to report disclosures about past or current experiences of sexual misconduct, dating/domestic violence, and/or stalking.
 Thus, confidentiality cannot be guaranteed.
-The Office of Institutional Equity offers additional details.
+The Office of Civil Rights Compliance offers additional details.

 Section IX.
 General Requirements for MBA Degree or Professional Certificate lowa MBA.
 A student must apply for MBA degree conferral (and professional certificates if applicable) through MyUI.
-Deadlines to do so are distributed to students via their University of Iowa email, published within MyUI, and provided on the University of Iowa website.
-Failure to file by the application deadline may result in postponement of conferral to a subsequent session.
+Application deadlines are distributed to students via their University of Iowa email, published in MyUI, and provided on the university website.
+Failure to file by the deadline may result in postponement of conferral to a subsequent session.